 Tokyo doesn’t need much of a presentation!
 If you want to get a taste of Japan’s high-tech and futuristic side, then Tokyo is the place to go!
 However, finding a unique hotel here can be overwhelming since the city is huge and full of so many options!

 This is where I interfere.
-In this post, you’ll find the coolest hotels in Tokyo, Japan, listed from most to least expensive so you can make the best decision while considering factors like prices and areas.
-Whether you’re looking for something near Shibuya crossing or Tokyo Station, a capsule hotel, an art B&B, or a futuristic high rise, I’m confident you will find it here!
+In this post, you’ll find the coolest hotels in Tokyo, Japan, listed from most unique to the least (at least, in my opinion 😄) so that you can make the best decision while considering factors like prices and areas.
+Whether you’re looking for something near Shibuya Crossing or Tokyo Station, a capsule hotel, an art B&B, or a love hotel, I’m confident you will find it here!

-But don’t leave right after that because you’ll miss out on my 2 fantastic bonus sections offering the best hotels in Tokyo with a view and a list of hotels right near the famous Disneyland!
+But don’t leave right after that because you’ll miss out on my fantastic bonus section offering a list of hotels right near the famous Disneyland!